garrethcain/auth-client-service-example/README.md

-# How to stand up the Auth-Service:
+# Standing up the Auth-Service:

 Enter the auth-service directory: `cd auth-service`